 - Eat from tray tables

-Emotional support/psychiatric service dogs must be trained to behave properly in public and they will not be permitted into the cabin if they display any form of disruptive behaviour that cannot be successfully corrected or controlled, including but not limited to:
+Service dogs must be trained to behave properly in public, and they won't be allowed in the cabin if they display any form of disruptive behaviour that can't be successfully corrected or controlled, including but not limited to:

 - Biting or attempting to bite